 ||John T. Richardson Library 1st Floor*^

 * These labs contain ADA equipment provided by the Center for Students with Disabilities (CSD.)
 For more information regarding their programs and services, visit the CSD website.

-^ These labs are equipped with scanners attached to PCs available for student use.
+^ These labs have a select number of PCs with scanners attached available for student use.

 DePaul students, faculty and staff can log into lab computers using their Campus Connect credentials.
 If you do not know your Campus Connect login information, please contact the Technology Support Center.

 Lab hours vary by location.
 For a listing of lab hours by location, see our Lab Hours page.
 Please note, hours are subject to change due to special events, exams, or holidays.